Hama99o/quote-api/README.md

 GET [`/api/v1/authors`](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/authors) (get all authors)
  - With params we can use /quotes?page=2, /quotes?per=3
- - we can search by name of author like /quotes?search=life
+ - We can search by name of author like /quotes?search=life

 #### That's how GET /api/v1/authors look like